25+ Awesome Things to Do in Burnsville and Yancey County

 Read More: Christmas in North Carolina

-List of Things to Do in Burnsville NC All Year
+Things to Do in Burnsville NC This Weekend

-For this section, we want to show you all the fun things to do in Burnsville’s downtown area, starting with Town Square.
+For this section, we want to show you all the fun things to do in Burnsville NC this weekend and through the year.
+We’ll start with the downtown area of Burnsville and Town Square.

 Here’s a list of Burnsville NC attractions that we feature in more detail below: